 Ascension Day in Germany commemorates Jesus’s ascension to heaven as recorded in the Bible, and is celebrated 40 days after Easter.
 It always fall on a Thursday.

 |2019||30 May||Thu||Ascension Day||National|

-Men’s day is also celebrated on the same day in Germany because back in the 18th century, gifts were given to fathers after the street parades.
-For Men’s Day, men get together to eat and have fun.
+On Ascension Day, the International Charlemagne Prize is given to a person who has donated much of their time to peace and helping others in the community.
+Men’s day is also celebrated on the same day as Ascension Day in Germany because, back in the 18th century, gifts were given to fathers after the Ascension Day street parades.